iljapanic/panic-bachelor/markdown/sections/5-analysis.md

 ## 5. Analysis

-As stated in the outset of this paper, the tourism industry is one the most impacted by the recent rapid advances in the technology.
-The Internet increasingly mediates the travelling experience (Xiang, & Gretzel, 2010).
-While in the past the brands owned the sense of quality (Vanderbilt, 2015), now it is the digital word-of-mouth that decides where people go to eat, sleep and entertain themselves when on the road (Xiang, & Gretzel, 2010).
+As stated in the outset of this paper, the tourism industry has been one of  the most impacted by the proliferation of ubiquitous Internet access.
+The Internet technology increasingly mediates the traveling experience (Xiang, & Gretzel, 2010).
+While in the past the brands owned the sense of quality, now it is the digital word-of-mouth that decides where people go to eat, sleep and entertain themselves when on the road (Vanderbilt, 2015; Xiang, & Gretzel, 2010).

-This section starts off with examining current solution to the information problem posed by travelling and then moves onto a close analyses of information seeking behavior in this context.

-{>>identify problem->define objectives for a solution->design and development<<}
+The following analysis follows a DSRM as outlined in the previous section.
+It starts off by identifying a problem with the current solutions.
+Then it moves onto examining characteristics of a potential solution based on the information seeking behavior models identified in the conceptual framework.
+The analysis concludes with a proposed solution to an information problem posed by traveling.

 ### 5.1 Current solutions

 In this part of the analyses, the current solutions for information seeking support are analyzed.
 Before moving onto the examination of the individual services, here is a list of abbreviations used in this part of the paper: